Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-I QC/Convolutional Codes

 \mbox{}

+The rest of this section will be devoted to QC codes; however, analogous results can also be stated for convolutional codes.

-Let us evaluate the minimum Hamming distance upper bounds that we have obtained so far for some type-I polynomial parity-check matrices.
-(Actually, the following polynomial parity-check matrices happen to be \emph{monomial} parity-check matrices, i.e., polynomial parity-check matrix where all entries of the corresponding weight matrix equal $1$.)
+Let us evaluate the minimum Hamming distance upper bounds that we have obtained so far for some type-$1$ QC code polynomial parity-check matrices.
+(Actually, the following polynomial parity-check matrices happen to be \emph{monomial} parity-check matrices, \ie, polynomial parity-check matrices where all entries of the corresponding weight matrices equal~$1$.)